simalkoseoglu/simalkoseoglu.com/_pages/about.md

 ## Research Focus

-I specialize in **Labor and Personnel Economics**, exploring how firm dynamics shape employment, wages, and inequality.
+I specialize in **Labour and Personnel Economics**, exploring how firm dynamics shape employment, wages, and inequality.
 My research investigates how organizations evolve, adapt, and influence labor market outcomes by leveraging large-scale datasets.
 I joined the Economics department at LMU in 2024 as a PhD student, and my work aims to uncover the interactions between firms and workers.

 ## Work in Progress